Sample Physical and Life Sciences Abstract

 Theatre

 As productions turn away from resurrecting museum pieces, integrating costumes from two different historical periods has become more popular.
 This research project focuses on what makes costume integration successful.
-A successful integration must be visually compelling, but still, give characters depth and tell the story of the play.
+A successful integration must be visually compelling, but still give characters depth and tell the story of the play.
 By examining several Shakespearean theatre productions, I have pinpointed the key aspects of each costume integration that successfully assist the production.
 While my own experiences have merged Elizabethan with the 1950s, other designers have merged Elizabethan with contemporary and even a rock concert theme.
 By analyzing a variety of productions, connecting threads helped establish “rules” for designers.

 Through this research, I have established common guidelines for integrating two periods of costume history while still maintaining a strong design that helps tell a story.
 One method establishes the silhouette of one period while combining the details, such as fabric and accessories, of another period, creating an equal representation of the two.
 A second option creates a world blended equally of the two periods, in which the design becomes timeless and unique to the world of the play.
 A third option assigns opposing groups to two different periods, establishing visual conflict.
 Many more may exist, but the overall key to costume integration is to define how each period is represented.
 When no rules exist, there is no cohesion of ideas and the audience loses sight of character, story, and concept.
 Costumes help tell a story, and without guidance, that story is lost.

-Sample Journalism Abstracts
+Sample Journalism Abstract

 International Headlines 3.0: Exploring Youth-Centered Innovation in Global News Delivery